Stothedoublek/Assignment/README.md

 ->

 Using Python Lists (Array):

 We can use the range() function to create a list of numbers from 1 to 100.
 Here’s the code:

-// Using range() and list() to create a list of numbers from 1 to 100 numbers_array = list(range(1, 101))
+// Using range() and list() to create a list of numbers from 1 to 100

+numbers_array = list(range(1, 101))

 print(numbers_array)

 Advantages:

-Simple and concise.
+-Simple and concise.

-Efficient memory usage (only one object).
+-Efficient memory usage (only one object).

 Disadvantages:

-All elements are stored in memory at once.
+-All elements are stored in memory at once.

 Using Linked List (Naive Approach):

 We’ll create a linked list by appending each number to the end.
 Here’s the code:

 class Node:

     def __init__(self, data):

         self.data = data

         self.next = None

 def create_linked_list(r1, r2):

     root = Node(r1)

     current = root

     for i in range(r1 + 1, r2 + 1):

         current.next = Node(i)

         current = current.next

     return root

 def display_linked_list(root):

     while root:

         print(root.data, end=" -> ")

         root = root.next

     print("None")

 # Create a linked list from 1 to 100

 linked_list_root = create_linked_list(1, 100)

 display_linked_list(linked_list_root)

 Advantages:

-Dynamic memory allocation (only one element at a time).
+-Dynamic memory allocation (only one element at a time).

-Efficient for large ranges.
+-Efficient for large ranges.

 Disadvantages:

-More complex code.
+-More complex code.

-Traversing the linked list takes longer.
+-Traversing the linked list takes longer.

 In summary, using Python lists (arrays) is simpler and more memory-efficient for small ranges, while linked lists are better for large ranges or when memory constraints are critical.